alxwest/c-gauge/minimal-function.md

 A System is where a multiple of Functions can be employed.
 Just as a Function uses probability to determine its state, the same can be applied to a System.
-There is no boundary between a System or a Function, just that one defines the other, so the ``Minimal'' function explained here can admittedly be something of a misnomer as it is possible to reduce complex systems into simple functions as the Path Integral famously demonstrates, this is how the minimal function was
+There is no boundary between a System or a Function, just that one defines the other, so the "Minimal" function explained here can admittedly be something of a misnomer as it is possible to reduce complex systems into simple functions as the Path Integral famously demonstrates, this is how the minimal function was